-There is no person or company whose profession or business gives authority to a statement made by such person or company and who is named as having prepared or certified a report, valuation, statement or opinion described or included in a filing, or referred to in a filing, made under National Instrument 51-102 "Continuous Disclosure Obligations" by us during, or related to, our most recently completed financial year other than Sproule, Ryder Scott and GLJ, our independent qualified reserves evaluators.
-None of the designated professionals of Sproule, Ryder Scott and GLJ have any registered or beneficial interests, direct or indirect, in any of our securities or other property or of our associates or affiliates either at the time they prepared a report, valuation, statement or opinion, at any time thereafter or to be received by them.
+There is no person or company whose profession or business gives authority to a statement made by such person or company and who is named as having prepared or certified a report, valuation, statement or opinion described or included in a filing, or referred to in a filing, made under National Instrument 51-102 "Continuous Disclosure Obligations" by us during, or related to, our most recently completed financial year other than McDaniel, our independent qualified reserves evaluator.
+None of the designated professionals of McDaniel have any registered or beneficial interests, direct or indirect, in any of our securities or other property or of our associates or affiliates either at the time they prepared a report, valuation, statement or opinion, at any time thereafter or to be received by them.